SAP-samples/teched2022-IN264/exercises/ex1/README.md

 > ℹ The enablement of CloudFoundry was already performed before.

-Switch now to **Instances and Subscriptions**  to get started (you will identify **SAP Launchpad Service** is already subscribed) press now **create** button:
+Switch now to **Instances and Subscriptions**  to get started (you will identify **SAP Launchpad Service** is already subscribed) press now the **Create** button:

 <br>![](/exercises/ex1/images/start_create_sub_and_instances.png)

-2. To create the Task Center instance click on the **create** button and select the SAP Task Center service.
+2. To create the Task Center instance click on the **Create** button and select the SAP Task Center service.
     Please specify an "Instance Name" and create the instance:

   <br>![](/exercises/ex1/images/stc_inst_create.png)

-  Afterwards the creation starts now similar to the BTP Launchpad:
+  Afterwards the creation starts similar to the SAP BTP Launchpad:

   <br>![](/exercises/ex1/images/stc_inst_create_prc.png)